veilchrome/veilchrome/README.md

   - GoLang
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 📖 I love to read mang, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I love to read manga, 🎵 listen to music, 🚀 Playing Game, and 🌴 explore nature outdoors with motorcycle.
 - 📫 Reach out to me at: <a href="keeita768900@gmail.com">keeita768900@gmail.com</a>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=veilchrome)](https://github.com/veilchrome/github-readme-stats)